-Written by Ivana Katsarova,
+Written by Ivana Katsarova.

 Some 7 000 languages are spoken globally today.
 However, half of the world’s population shares just six native languages, and some 90 % of all languages may be replaced by dominant ones by the end of the century.

 The harmonious co-existence of 24 official languages is one of the most distinctive features of the European project.
-Multilingualism is not only an expression of the EU countries’ cultural identities but it also helps preserve democracy, transparency and accountability.
+Multilingualism is not only an expression of the EU countries’ cultural identities, it also helps preserve democracy, transparency and accountability.
 No legislation can enter into force until it has been translated into all official languages and published in the Official Journal of the EU.
 Crucially, the provisions relating to the EU language regime can only be changed by a unanimous vote in the Council of the EU.

-The overall cost for delivering translation and interpretation services in the EU institutions is around €1 billion per year, which represents less than 1 % of the EU budget or just over €2 per citizen.
+The overall cost for delivering translation and interpreting services in the EU institutions is around €1 billion per year, which represents less than 1 % of the EU budget or just over €2 per citizen.

 Following the success of the European Year of Languages (2001), the Council of Europe designated 26 September as the European Day of Languages.
+This is an update of a briefing published in 2019.

 Read the complete briefing on ‘Multilingualism: The language of the European Union‘ in the Think Tank pages of the European Parliament.